Back to All Events

 Join us at the Entrepreneurship Summit 2025 for our panel discussion with the topic:

-Sustainable materials of tomorrow – female entrepreneurs shaping change
+Sustainable materials of tomorrow – entrepreneurs shaping change

 How can we achieve the transition to a sustainable economy for all materials?

 What role do innovative, science-based start-ups play, and who is driving this transformation forward?
-In this panel discussion, we bring together female founders from the world of green chemistry with industrial engineers, business talents, and future shapers.
+In this panel discussion, we bring together founders and driving forces from the world of green chemistry with industrial engineers, business talents, and future shapers.

 The focus is on transforming the chemical industry – a sector that, more than almost any other, consumes vast amounts of resources and energy and has a significant (both positive and negative) impact on human and planetary health.
 But the path toward truly resource-efficient and circular solutions requires more than just good ideas: it needs scientific technologies (deep tech), business expertise, scalable business models, and pioneers who bring science and entrepreneurship together.

-Our panel guests – all female founders working on new, sustainable materials through their start-ups – will share insights into their personal entrepreneurial journeys, their science-based innovations, and the challenges of entering the market.
+Our panel guests work hard on new, sustainable materials through their start-ups – will share insights into their personal entrepreneurial journeys, their science-based innovations, and the challenges of entering the market.
 They will show how ecological impact and economic success can go hand in hand – and why now is the time to take action.

 Who should attend?